Nagasaki45/MPC-presentation/presentation.rst

 Cross-modal response time:

-- Presenting a standard (sine wave, 75% of the occurrences) or novel (white noise) sound.
+- Presenting a standard (sine wave, 75% of the times) or novel (white noise) sound.
 - Visually presenting a number.
-- Participants decide if the number is odd or even, as fast as possible.
+- Participants judge the parity (odd or even) of the number.

 ----